CONGRESSWOMAN ELISE STEFANIK

 Washington, DC 20515

-As a senior in high school, Issa enlisted in the United States Army.
-Through his Army service, he received an ROTC scholarship and graduated with a degree in business from Sienna Heights University in Adrian, Michigan.
+Originally from Ohio, Issa enlisted in the U.S. Army when he was a senior in high school.
+Through his military service, he received an ROTC scholarship and graduated with a degree in business from Sienna Heights University in Adrian, Michigan.
 Upon graduation, Issa was commissioned as an Army officer, and ultimately obtained the rank of captain.
 He completed his active-duty military service in 1980 and turned his interests to the private sector.

-At the height of his career in business, Issa served as CEO of California-based Directed Electronics, a company that Issa founded and built in the mid-1990s to become the nation’s largest manufacturer of vehicle anti-theft devices, including the highly-successful Viper system.
-In 1994, Issa was named Entrepreneur of the Year by Inc. Magazine, Ernst & Young and The San Diego Union Tribune.
-During his leadership of Directed Electronics, Issa served as chairman of the Consumer Electronics Association, an organization of 2000 companies within the consumer technology industry that hosts the annual Consumer Electronics Show in Las Vegas.
-When he stepped down as CEO to serve as a Member of the U.S. House of Representatives, Directed Electronics employed nearly 200 people.
+At the height of his career in business, Issa served as CEO of a California-based electronics company that he founded and built in the mid-1990s, which became the nation’s largest manufacturer of vehicle anti-theft and auto security devices.
+In 1994, Issa was named Entrepreneur of the Year.
+Issa also served as chairman of the Consumer Electronics Association, an organization of 2000 companies within the consumer technology industry.